macSands/dissmapr/README.md

 >   <u>**niche-based sorting**</u> (**environmental factors shaping
 >   species distributions**).

+> **Interpretation**: The near‐perfect straight line in the exponential
+> panel (high R²) indicates that an exponential model provides the most
+> parsimonious description of how species shared across sites decline as
+> you add more sites—consistent with a stochastic, memory-less decline
+> in common species.
+A power law will also fit in broad strokes, but
+> deviates at high orders, suggesting exponential decay is the better
+> choice for these data.

 #### Zeta diversity decline using Monte Carlo sampling `zetadiv::Zeta.decline.mc`

 Computes zeta diversity, the number of species shared by multiple